Monday, March 1, 2021

 Author's Photo

 The Axemann Curve's hoo-doo must have worn off as time passed.
-Trains have been traversing it without incident for the last several years.
+Trains have been traversing it without incident for some time now.
 A combination of better maintenance, higher quality track equipment, and fewer trains probably have contributed to this.
 Hopefully, it never will return...

 Author's Notes: